ToolShedTested

 Comparisons

 Ryobi and Milwaukee share a parent company (Techtronic Industries), but that's where the similarity ends.
 They use different batteries, different motor technology, different price points, and are built for different users.
 If you're currently on Ryobi and wondering whether Milwaukee is worth the step up, this is the comparison you need.
+I've run both platforms in the shop and on job sites, and the answer -- like most tool questions -- depends entirely on how you actually work.

 Who Each Brand Is For